likewater/my-portfolio/READme.md

 # Blake's Portfolio Page

 Welcome to my portfolio page.
 This is the initial release (1.0) and here I'll begin to structure the page for future revisions.
 Please consider this a work-in-progress.
+Check out my page on gh-pages: https://likewater.github.io/my-portfolio/

 ## Getting Started